mobxjs/mobx-state-tree/docs/concepts/async-actions.md

 # Creating asynchronous actions

 Asynchronous actions are a first class concept in Mobx-State-Tree.
-Modeling an asynchronous flow can be done in two ways:
+Modelling an asynchronous flow can be done in two ways:

 1. Model each step of the flow as separate action
 2. Use generators